CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-bo-2.md

 # Wrap-Up #

 ***Congratulations***!
 You have just created your first modern, multi-service Azure-backed application.
-You made use of Azure AppServices, Storage Accounts, Messaging (Azure Storage Queues), seerverless Azure Function Apps and static website hosting.
+You made use of Azure AppServices, Storage Accounts, Messaging (Azure Storage Queues), serverless Azure Function Apps and static website hosting.
 All in combination with a modern VueJS frontend that is also working on mobile devices!